logue/vue-codemirror6/README.md

 This component can handle bidirectional binding by `v-model` like a general Vue component.

-When using with Vue2, [@vue/composition-api](https://www.npmjs.com/package/@vue/composition-api) is required separately.
+When using with Vue 2.6, [@vue/composition-api](https://www.npmjs.com/package/@vue/composition-api) is required separately.

 ```sh
 yarn add vue-codemirror6 @vue/composition-api
 ```

+For Vue 2.7 or later, import vue directly like Vue3.

 ### Props